ZoopEcoEvo/resp_through_dev/README.md

     -   *stage*	- The individual's stage at the time of measurement.
 Recorded as c1-c6 (copepodite 1, etc.)
     -   *body_length * - The prosome length of the individual, measured in mm.

--   `Molts` contains the ____.
+-   `Molts` contains the daily observations of individual copepod stages.
 There is one file per experimental replicate.
 Data files include the following columns:
     -   *id* - The individual's unique ID.
     -   *treatment*	- The treatment individuals were exposed to as nauplii - either 'control' or 'heatstress'.
     -   *group* - Whether the individual was initially assigned to the actively observed group, or the back-up/handling control group.